mmfausnaugh/tica/README.md

 ### 2. Calibration Models

 2D-bias and flatfield calibration models are distributed by an application called [DVC](https://www.dvc.org) (Data Version Control).
 DVC uses metadata files in the TICA git repository to track different versions of the calibration models.
-The calibration models themselves are currently stored in a GDrive account associated with MIT.
+The calibration models are stored on a server at MIT, which DVC pulls with https requests.

-##### ***Please Note: to use DVC to retrieve the calibration models, you will need to give DVC read/write permissions to a Google account.***
-The read/write permissions are required because GDrive uses Google accounts to manage access to public folders in the cloud.
-DVC does not directly access or collect user data used by Google Auth; details about [DVC's privacy policy for Google APIs is available on the DVC webiste](https://dvc.org/doc/user-guide/privacy).

-Note that you will only be able to read (pull) from the TICA calibration GDrive folder; you will not be able to write (push) to the TICA calibration folder.
-DVC will prompt you to add the necessary Google account permissions the first time you try to pull TICA calibration models.
-You can manage DVC's permissions at any time under the 'Security' tab in your Google account (under 'Third party apps with account access', see [this google help link](https://support.google.com/accounts/answer/3466521?hl=en) for more information).

-##### We will be moving the calibration models to a server at MAST or MIT in the near future so that access the calibration files does not require a Google account.

 To retrieve the calibration models, first install DVC using the directions on [the DVC website](https://dvc.org/doc/install).
 You can use the website's downloadable script, or you can use `conda`, `pip`, or `homebrew` on macOS.
 If you use `pip`, note that you need to install additional libraries necessary for Gdrive access:
 ```